szvarhegyi/moodle-local_notifications/README.md

 # Custom notifications

-After install custom notifications module, you get new notification types in your system.
+After install custom notifications plugin, you get new notification types in your system.

 Currenlty four notification type implemented: